-At both September 30, 2021 and 2020, Old BellRing held 28.8% of the economic interest in BellRing LLC, and immediately prior to the Spin-off, Old BellRing held 28.5% of the economic interest in BellRing LLC (see Note 1).
-As a result of the IPO and formation transactions, Old BellRing's economic interest was treated as a partnership for U.S. federal income tax purposes.
+Prior to the Spin-off, Old BellRing held an economic interest in BellRing LLC (see Note 1) which, as a result of the IPO and formation transactions, was treated as a partnership for U.S. federal income tax purposes.
 As a partnership, BellRing LLC was itself generally not subject to U.S. federal income tax under current U.S. tax laws.
 Generally, items of taxable income, gain, loss and deduction of BellRing LLC were passed through to its members, Old BellRing and Post.
 Old BellRing was responsible for its share of taxable income or loss of BellRing LLC allocated to it in accordance with the BellRing LLC Agreement and partnership tax rules and regulations.